ianwissy-zag/510Project/codefest/cf02/analysis/ai_calculation.md

 AI = 267 FLOPs/Byte.

+Note: If it is assumed that no caching is used and that every access goes to DRAM, the above calculation is incorrect.
+In this case, every matrix element must be accessed for every computation, which means that two loads must be done for every multiply and accumulate.
+Therefore for a large matrix, the approximate arithmetic intensity goes as 2/(2 * 4), for 32 bit (4 byte) FP operands, or .25 FLOPs/Byte.
+Actual execution exceeds the throughput that would be associated with this computed arithmetic intensity, so it is assumed that efficient caching is used, and that the AI of 267 FLOP/B is the more accurate choice to use when determining throughput limits.

 Roofline Analysis: There is no assigned document to place the analysis behind the roofline model graph, so I am including it in this one.

 My processor is a 4-core 1.6GHz Intel i5-8250.
 The computed max throughput for this processor is 204.8 GFLOPs/s.
 My memory is 2400MT/s DDR4, with a computed maximum transfer rate of 38.4 GB/s.